akpandeya/wort-wirbel/docs/rfcs/RFC-001-wort-wirbel.md

   - Query Parameter: `updated_since={timestamp}`.
 If provided, the API will only return words that have been created or modified after the given ISO 8601 timestamp.

 ### 5.3 Database Schema
-The PostgreSQL database will contain a single main table:
+The PostgreSQL database will contain a single main table (Final structure TBD):
 - `words`
   - `id` (Primary Key)
   - `german` (text)